ENikS/LINQ/Angular/README.md

 # Angular 2 Example

 This repository holds the basic example of the [angular.io quickstart](https://cli.angular.io/) extended to use LINQ queries.
+You could download/clone this repo and run sample or you could follow these steps to generate new project.

 ## Prerequisites